MartinKarlsson1337/IoT-bike/README.md

 The last step in finalizing this project is to setup a dashboard in Adafruit.
 To do that, you can follow [this guide](https://learn.adafruit.com/adafruit-io-basics-dashboards).
 We only need to create three blocks, one for each feed.
 Like this:
 ![alt text](img/dashboard.png)

+Our data will be uploaded to Adafruit whenever we press the red button to end the bike ride.
 Project: complete!
 # Final thoughts and design
 To use the device, simply attach it to your bike as described under section **Putting everything together**.
 Connect the device to power and start biking!
 When you return from your travels, press the button and wait for the LED to turn green.
 When the LED turns green, wait just a little bit longer and unplug the device from power.
 The data from your bike ride should now be available on your Adafruit account.